-Equity Monday: Scandal, one IPO, and the Indian startup market – TechCrunch
+Equity Monday: Scandal, one IPO and the Indian startup market – TechCrunch

 - But, this week, South Korean gaming company DoubleDown Interactive is looking to raise $200 million by going public this week in the United States.
 That’s going to be exciting to watch.

 - Instead of picking individual funding rounds, we covered some notes on the Indian startup market.
-LiveMint, Times of India, and Entrackr all covered recent venture data, showing a booming India edtech market amidst a weaker VC landscape.
-If it turns out that rest of the world’s VC scenes are in similar straits, we could be entering something similar to a VC recession.
+LiveMint, Times of India and Entrackr all covered recent venture data, showing a booming India edtech market amidst a weaker VC landscape.
+If it turns out that the rest of the world’s VC scenes are in similar straits, we could be entering something similar to a VC recession.

 - Finally, Bloomberg’s Joe Weisenthal is writing about how the stock market actually is tracking the economy.
 This is counter to the cliche that the stock market isn’t the economy.
 But his argument helps explain something about the startup market that has stuck out for a while, namely why did startup layoffs drop sharply and churn decline quickly in Q2?
 Well, maybe things got better?